 RPC Model

-A comprehensive model for RPCs is at the center of VAM2 (“RPC Model”).
+A comprehensive model for RPCs is at the center of VAM (“RPC Model”).
 VistA’s basic RPC description file, 8994, does little more than name RPCs and MUMPS functions for processing them.
 The Router and its Handlers require much more detail.

 Is the RPC for authentication (session), patient record access or basic meta data access?